micahlt/itchy-native/README.md

 keyAlias=[key alias]
 storeFile=[path to your keystore]
 ```
+4. Prebuild the project with `npx expo prebuild`.
-4. Run `npm run android` to run the on an emulator or device.
+5. Run `npm run android` to run the on an emulator or device.

 ### iOS